If there’s anyone who can advise you against Blogspot, it’s me. That’s because I started my first blog using Google’s free Blogger platform.

 How do I know?

-Because I’ve gotten several manual actions removed for clients that abused this tactic.
-As soon as we got the Blogspot links removed, they manual actions were revoked.
+Because I’ve gotten several manual actions removed for clients that abused this tactic, as soon as we got the Blogspot links removed, the manual actions were revoked.
 Don’t mess around.
 Seriously.
 Now I mentioned earlier that moving from Blogspot to a custom domain is a nightmare.
 Here’s why.